true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T05-Use-diagnostics-monitoring.md

 1. Provide a descriptive name for the Log, example **Multi-cog-serv-log-ga** using your own initial in place of **ga** to ensure a unique name.
 1. Select a **Region** to store the logs.
 This should be a region that is appropriate for the log files but is typically the same region as your resources are deployed in.
 1. Select the **Next: Pricing Tier**
 1. The available options may depend on region and subscription level.
-For more details on the pricing plans, see the [Log Analytics Pricing](https://go.microsoft.com/fwlink/?linkid=871069)page.
+For more details on the pricing plans, see the [Log Analytics Pricing](https://go.microsoft.com/fwlink/?linkid=871069) page.
 1. Select **Review + Create** unless you want to add tags for reference.
 If you want to add tags, select the **Next:Tags** button and enter the appropriate information.
 1. Watch the **status** at the top of the page and when it turns green and indicates **Validation passed**, select **Create** at the bottom of the page.
 1. Once the workspace is deployed, select the **Go to resource** button.